 Please also see the Media Arts section for more degree/certificate options.
+Please also see the Film, Television, and Electronic Media AS-T on page 66.

-CINEMA ARTS PRODUCTION (AA)
+CINEMA ARTS PRODUCTION

 The successful completion of this degree will give students a thorough background in the aesthetics and history of cinema, experience in cinema picture and sound pre-production, production, post production, and advanced filmmaking experience as well as the possibility of an internship in the entertainment field.